YuyingLi-X/HDL-L/README.md

 - `se`: Standard error of the estimates of marginal effects in GWAS.

 2. **gwas2.df**
-The second formatted summary statistics data, the columns should be the same as `gwas1.df`.
+For the second formatted summary statistics data, the columns should be the same as `gwas1.df`.

 3. **Trait1name**
 The trait name for **gwas1.df**.